sameerparvezsingh/img-to-pdfv2/README.md

 Names are auto generated based on timestamps

 Select the quality(default is medium) and compression.
-Program will remember the selected preference for future use.
+(Functionality for program to remember the selected preference will be added in future.)

 Wait for the success message
 Find your PDF(s) in the chosen location.